How to Introduce an Older Child to a New Sibling - Baby Chick

 Older siblings usually just want to help out.
 Gifting the new baby a toy or special outfit “from the older sibling” is a great way to help her feel involved and valued as you prepare for a new baby.

-You may have a vision for how you want this first meeting between siblings to go.
-Understandably, you are excited, but you need to make sure not to put too much pressure on it.
+You may envision how you want this first meeting between siblings to go.
+Understandably, you are excited, but you need to avoid putting too much pressure on it.

 6. Give the Older Sibling a Gift “From the Baby”